Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Introduction

-In the setting described above, procedures to fit sparse VAR models have been considered by many authors in the literature by means of regularized type estimators; see among others, \cite{song2011large} for $\ell_1$-penalized least squares (lasso), \cite{davis2016sparse} for a two step procedure which includes $\ell_1$-penalized likelihood estimators and \cite{kock2015oracle} for oracle type inequalities.
-Consistency of $\ell_1$-penalized estimators has been established by \cite{basu2015}. \cite{lin2017regularized} considered estimation for multi block high dimensional VAR models including testing of Granger-causality.
-However, and despite the progress made in fitting sparse VAR models, statistical inference for such models seems to be a much less developed area.
+In the setting described above, procedures to fit sparse VAR models have been considered by many authors in the literature by means of regularized type estimators; see among others, \cite{song2011large} for $\ell_1$-penalized least squares (lasso) estimators, \cite{han2015direct} for $\ell_1$-penalized Yule-Walker estimators, \cite{kock2015oracle} for oracle type inequalities for adaptive lasso estimators and \cite{davis2016sparse} for a two step procedure which includes $\ell_1$-penalized likelihood estimators.
+Consistency of $\ell_1$-penalized estimators has been established for a specific sparsity setting by \cite{basu2015}, while \cite{lin2017regularized} considered estimation for multi-block high-dimensional VAR models including testing of Granger-causality.
+However, and despite the progress made in fitting sparse VAR models, statistical inference for such models seems to be a less developed area.
 This is probably due to the fact that the asymptotic distribution of $\ell_1$-penalized estimators is difficult to derive and statistical inference is much more involved and difficult to implement.
-Notice that even in the i.i.d. regression set-up with fixed dimension, the limiting distribution of regularized lasso estimators has been shown to be nonstandard and assigns positive probability mass at zero to the zero coefficients; see \cite{knight2000asymptotics}.
-This leads, among other things, to inconsistency of standard, model-based bootstrap methods; see \cite{chatterjee2010asymptotic}; see also \cite{chatterjee2011bootstrapping} for a different consistent bootstrap proposal in the high dimensional i.i.d. regression setting.
+Notice that even in the i.i.d. regression set-up with fixed dimension, the limiting distribution of regularized lasso estimators has been shown to be nonstandard and one which assigns positive probability mass at zero to the zero coefficients; see \cite{knight2000asymptotics}.
+This leads, among other things, to inconsistency of standard, model-based bootstrap methods; \cite{chatterjee2010asymptotic}; see also \cite{chatterjee2011bootstrapping} for a different consistent bootstrap proposal in the high-dimensional i.i.d. regression setting.